lukecav/woocommerce-checkout-age-verification/README.md

 # woocommerce-checkout-age-verification
-This plugin is used to to verify age of customer at woocommerce checkout
+This plugin is used to to verify age of customer at WooCommerce checkout.